dataesr/bso-publications/doc/bso.md

 <br />

 The French Open Science Monitor also introduces a focus on the Health domain.
 Delimiting a clear perimeter for Health is not very easy.
-For now, we simply have chosen to consider **in the scope all PubMed publications, and only these**.
+For now, we simply have chosen to consider in the scope **all PubMed publications, and only these**.
-The publications' data used in the French Open Science Monitor in Health is then a subset of the publications descried above, adding the PubMed presence criterion.
+The publications' data used in the French Open Science Monitor in Health is then a subset of the publications described above, adding the PubMed presence criterion.
 Note that "Health" is seen more as a domain than a discipline.
 In fact, publications from a lot of disciplines are taken into account in the French Open Science Monitor in Health.
 A domain-specific set of disciplines is used in the French Open Science Monitor in Health, as described below.